 Step #3: Obtaining Name Approval

 Once two DIN’s are available, application for reservation of name can be made to the MCA.
-It is important for the promoters to keep in mind the LLP Naming Guidelines and suggest appropriate names for the LLP in the application, to ensure a speedy approval.
-Once, the application for reservation of name is submitted to the MCA, it will be processed by the Registrar of Companies (ROC) in the State of Incorporation.
-The processing time for name approval application differ from ROC to ROC based on the workload.
+It is important for the promoters to keep in mind the LLP Naming Guidelines and suggest appropriate names for the LLP in the application, to ensure speedy approval.
+Upon the submission of application for reservation of name to the MCA, Registrar of Companies (ROC) in the State of Incorporation will process the application.
+The processing time for name approval application differs from ROC to ROC based on the workload.

 Step #4: Filing for Incorporation

-Once the name approval application is accepted by the MCA, a LLP name approval letter will be issued to the proposed Partners.
+After the acceptance of the name approval application by the MCA, an LLP name approval letter will be issued to the proposed Partners will get the approval letter.
 The Partners then have 60 days to file the required incorporation documents and register the LLP.
-In case the LLP is not formed within 60 days of name approval letter, the approval for name for the LLP would have to be re-obtained.
+In case of not filing the LLP within 60 days of the name approval letter, a person must re-obtain the approval for a name for the LLP.

-While filing for formation of LLP, the documents showing possession of the registered office would be required.
-Once prepared, the registered office related documents along with the signed subscribers sheet must be filed with the MCA for registration of the LLP.
+While filing for the formation of LLP, the documents showing possession of the registered office would be required.
+Once prepared, the registered office related documents along with the signed subscribers’ sheet must be filed with the MCA for registration of the LLP.

 If the application for LLP Registration is acceptable, the Registrar would issue the incorporation certificate.
 Once, the incorporation certificate is issued, the LLP will be considered to be registered and application for PAN for the LLP can be made.
 The Partners of the LLP then have 30 days time to file the Partnership Deed of the LLP with the MCA.
-In case, the LLP Partnership Deed is not filed within 30 days, a fine will be applicable.
+In case of not filing the LLP Partnership Deed within 30 days, a fine will be applicable.